MasterOminousDev/Ominous-Engine/README.md

 For Ominous Engine on android, go to the `android` branch

-I know that the funkin-android will pop up, that's because i will start doing android port when I finish PC Port
+I know that the original fnf android code will pop up, that's because i will start doing android port when I finish PC Port